 At the core of the Academy of Finland's activities is to provide funding for excellent scientific research.
-The research we fund is also expected to have high scientific and social impact.
-The results of Academy-funded projects must be made public and they must be produced following good scientific practice.
-In other words, the research must be ethical, follow the principles of sustainable development and make its results, material and data openly accessible.
-Equality and nondiscrimination must also be considered.
+The research we fund is also expected to have high scientific and social impact and follow the principles of responsible science.

 Before you fill in your application in the online services (SARA), carefully read the call text and the funding terms and conditions.
 If the call text and the funding terms and conditions conflict, the terms and conditions should always be considered primary.
 If the translated English or Swedish version of the call text is in conflict with the Finnish call text, the Finnish version should always be considered primary.